Applying for Financial Aid

 If you will be completing the FAFSA, obtain a Federal Student Aid (FSA) ID.
 This FSA ID (and the password you create with it) will be used as your electronic signature when completing your FASFA application.
 For a short tutorial on creating your ID and password, click here.

 U. S. citizens and non-citizens with permanent resident status should complete the Free Application for Federal Student Aid (FAFSA) at www.fafsa.ed.gov and enter the PLU school code: 003785.
+Applicants eligible to use the IRS Data Retrieval Toll (DRT) are strongly encouraged to do so.
+This will transfer your income and tax information from the IRS directly onto your FAFSA, eliminating manual entry, typos, errors, and reduces the likelihood of being selected for verification.
+A DRT tutorial from the University of Colorado/Boulder (using the 2018-19 FAFSA, but the steps are the same) can be viewed on youtube here.
 WA residents who are undocumented should submit the Washington Application for State Financial Aid (WASFA) at readysetgrad.org.
 Submit the FAFSA or the WASFA (but not both!) by December 1, 2018 to ensure optimal financial aid awarding for the 2019-2020 academic year.

 If your application does not accurately reflect your family’s financial situation due to a recent job loss or reduction in earnings, you may communicate this change to us by completing and submitting to us the Special Circumstances Request Form.